KotaUeshima/Capstone-Project/README.md

 Things to do:

-- work on maps overlay, to render thousands of data points better with deck.gl, maybe look at mapbox a lil bit as well
+- figure out deck.gl, try to be able to render 10,000 data points
-- figure deck.gl and then maybe
+- my songs sidebar list, if you click on list component, it will take you to that marker

 Project Pitch: